Marin Honda: Personal life

 Marin Honda was born on August 21, 2001, in Kyoto, Japan, the third born of five children.
 She has an elder brother, Taichi, an elder sister, Maho, and two younger sisters, Miyu and Sara.
 With the exception of Maho, all of her siblings are figure skaters, and Miyu is also a popular child actress in Japan.
 Honda previously studied and trained at Kansai University Middle School, which has an ice rink.
-In 2018, Honda moved to California with her brother, Taichi, to train with Rafael Arutyunyan.
 Honda is a member of team RF and looks up to 2006 Olympic Champion Shizuka Arakawa.
 She enrolled in Meiji University's School of Political Science and Economics in spring 2020.

+In September 2022, it was announced that she was in a relationship with Shoma Uno.

 Career

+Early career

-Honda began skating at the age of two after following her older brother, Taichi, into figure skating.
+Honda began figure skating at the age of two after following her older brother, Taichi, into the sport.

 In the 2011–12 season, Honda stood on the podium at four consecutive Japanese Novice Championships, with a gold medal in 2012–13.
 She was invited to skate in the gala at the World Team Trophy in the same season.
 She placed 5th at the Japan Junior Championships in 2013–14 and 4th the following season, training at Kansai University Middle School's ice rink.
 As the silver medalist of the 2014 Japanese novice nationals, she was invited to skate in the gala at the 2014 NHK Trophy.
 Her Lutz and flip are hindered by hallux valgus.